Forgot Login? Sign up

 Exchange with school management

 On top of the above items, it is also important to remind that the PA continues keeping regular interaction with ESF School management via periodical catch-up meetings.
-Under this period, many items which are relevant in preparation of the upcoming Educational Councils in March have been already part of this periodical brainstorming and such dialogue has also triggered the launch of some initiatives at school such as the kick-off of clubs for students in Secondary, the evaluation of future projects in Primary, the arrangements for students parties and tournaments.
+Under this period, many items which are relevant in preparation of the upcoming Educational Councils in March/April have been already part of this periodical brainstorming and such dialogue has also triggered the launch of some initiatives at school such as the kick-off of clubs for students in Secondary, the evaluation of future projects in Primary, the arrangements for students parties and tournaments.

 📇 Babysitter database